priyanshu-bhatt/Devops/README.md

 ## What To Contribute !!
 * You can add good resources of the following technologies.
 * Add Basic Commands.
-* Add More Tools and  much more ....
+* Add More Tools and  much more .....

+## Happy OpenSource